 You can use a dictionary if you are not sure how to write the word correctly or download special computer software.

-8. Choose a proper formatting style
+8. Choose a Proper Formatting Style

-Your resume should become your business card and an effective tool of grabbing interest of the target audience (a hiring manager, for example).
+Your resume should become your business card and an effective tool of grabbing the interest of the target audience (a hiring manager, for example).
 That is why it is important to have a clear understanding of what formatting style to use in order to present yourself in the best possible way.

 There are such types of resumes as chronological, functional, targeted and combinational.
 They all differ depending on the set of skills you have and the type of position you want to occupy.